vedanshi555/1.github.io/README.md

 ## Hey!
 ![](website.png)

-This is a free and open source work based on HTML, CSS and JavaScript That helps the student of Gujarat Technological University(GTU) to provide them study materials like gtu syllabus, books, previous years question paper, etc of various semesters.
+This is a free and open source work based on HTML, CSS and JavaScript That helps the student of Gujarat Technological University(GTU) to provide them study materials like gtu syllabus, books, previous years question paper of various semesters.

 ## how you can use the website?